Best sleep tips

 #3 Pay attention to a healthy and balanced diet

-A healthy diet and a balanced supply of nutrients have a decisive influence on how we sleep and fall asleep.
+A healthy diet and a balanced supply of nutrients have a decisive influence on how we sleep and how we fall asleep.

 ➥ Heavy meals make you sluggish, disturb sleep and easily distract the body while falling asleep.
 Avoid high-fat or high-sugar foods in the evening and eat one last meal, as light as possible, up to 3 hours before bed to complete the digestive process and not disturb your sleep.